Shadow-of-Raza/Online-Banking-Application/README.md

 8. Help & Contact us.
 9. Logout...

-Technologies Used:
+### Technologies Used:

 1. Core Java: OOPS concepts like Encaptulation, Simple control ststements like loops, switch-ace, if-else etc...

 2. JDBC: Driver Class for Connection, DriverManager for get connection, PreparedStatement, ResultSet, Connection etc...

-3. MySQL: All CRUD operation -{CREATE, SELECT, UPDATE, DELETE}, How to Use:
+3. MySQL: All CRUD operation -{CREATE, SELECT, UPDATE, DELETE},

+# Steps to create...

-## 1. Create a mavan project.
+### 1. Create a mavan project.
-## 2. Add dependencyes in pom.xml (go to project files here you get the pom.xml file)...
+### 2. Add dependencyes in pom.xml (go to project files here you get the pom.xml file)...
-## 3. Create 3 classes..
+### 3. Create 3 classes..
 1. DataBaseConnection.java
 2. Operation.java
 3. Main.java
-## 4. Data Base setup:
+### 4. Data Base setup:
 BankApplication (Database Name):
-### Tables:
+#### Tables:

-#### Profile: create table profile
+##### Profile: create table profile
 ![Screenshot 2023-08-04 at 3 40 56 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/37a4f9dc-0a5f-4fa1-9f08-37bf199d6e26)
 ![Screenshot 2023-08-04 at 3 41 41 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/465c082a-4f7b-4c65-a897-84077a9116dc)
-#### Transection: create table Transection
+##### Transection: create table Transection
 ![Screenshot 2023-08-04 at 3 41 09 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/ac5df680-4011-4550-af24-6fb333bcf18e)
 ![Screenshot 2023-08-04 at 3 42 01 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/a9814678-6acd-4d76-88ab-a988b62df395)

-## 5. Create the connection in DataBaseConnection.java...
+### 5. Create the connection in DataBaseConnection.java...
-## 6. Start writing you code from Main.java (go to my Main.java)....
+### 6. Start writing you code from Main.java (go to my Main.java)....
-## 7. Now only decleared all the methods related to your tasks...like check balance, Deposit money, Withdraw money, and all...
+### 7. Now only decleared all the methods related to your tasks...like check balance, Deposit money, Withdraw money, and all...
-## 8. Now, Do the implementation each methods one by one.
+### 8. Now, Do the implementation each methods one by one.
 Once you completed you method logic the first you need to test the operation and then go  to the other method implementation.
-## 9. Once all the operation is done Move to the testing of the whole project.
+### 9. Once all the operation is done Move to the testing of the whole project.
 Whether your project working properly or not and generating required output...
-# Note:
+## Note:
 Every software need daily update but first you need to complete basic structure of the project.
 Once it is completed then after you can go for further implementation....

 # Screenshots:
 ![Screenshot 2023-08-04 at 3 33 16 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/95579ec6-1d12-4bad-b47d-1c4c2ad10f1f)
+Note: We cannot predect the error massage format...
 ![Screenshot 2023-08-04 at 3 32 47 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/3186d605-db47-47e0-996d-10cd7d159369)
 ![Screenshot 2023-08-04 at 3 55 35 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/9255076d-2479-4c27-b044-63cfc0c4ee21)
 ![Screenshot 2023-08-04 at 4 03 23 PM](https://github.com/Shadow-of-Raza/Online-Banking-Application/assets/116309099/72de5875-91b6-4726-a70f-bab209e99c40)